ropensci/roweb3/content/blog/2021-04-27-commcall-pkg-community/index.md

 {{<figure src = "summary_steffi.png" class = "center" width = "600" alt = "Alternative issue labels from Steffi's talk.">}}

-Because package maintainers rarely have time for this, the idea of a labelathon - labeling issues in a social setting - was born (sign up here [LINK]).
+Because package maintainers rarely have time for this, the idea of a **labelathon** - labeling issues in a social setting - was born and happening for the first time on **Thursday 29 April 2021** (sign up [here](https://deploy-preview-194--ropensci.netlify.app/events/labelathon01/)).

 ## Questions